 I have a fruit bowl I keep my fruits in, and I always make sure that there are a few apples in it for whenever I get peckish during work.
 Apple is one of my favourite snacks to eat as well as an ingredient for baking, so I had to make something with them, and voila!
 I made some amazing apple cinnamon muffins!
 They are sooo good.
 I drizzled some of my homemade caramel sauce and it was delish as a dessert!

 If you like my raspberry muffins or blueberry muffins, you will love this recipe.
 I wanted to make this recipe healthier than regular apple muffins out there, with as much juicy apples as possible in the muffins.
-To achive it I made it refined sugar free and wholesome with applesauce.
+To achieve it I made it refined sugar-free and wholesome with applesauce.
 They are so soft and moist yet fluffy and full of lovely autumny cinnamon flavour.
 This homemade apple muffin recipe is perfect for breakfast and as a little snack!

 This recipe is:

 - refined sugar-free

 Must Read: The Ultimate Guide to Perfect Muffins – A complete guide to baking your perfect vegan muffins with easy and delicious muffin recipes!